 By using the VVC DCT-2 core transform, the 64-point primary transform logic can be reused to implement film grain without any impact on the preformance.
 Totally, one kind of transform core can be used instead of two.
 There is no impact on the quality of the synthesized film grain when VVC transform is used.
 Computationaly wise, in worst case, performance is the same as with RDD 5 transform.
 The proposed modification does not affect complexity due to the similar implementation within the current software.
 In addition, other implementation benefits are introduced by this simple modification.
 Visual quality is virtually the same, and MSE is less then 1.
 That level of difference is not visible to the human eye.
 Legacy SEI messages are not impacted by the proposed modifications, since the results are subjectively the same, and the proposed modification does not change standardized SEI format.

 Thus, we suggest accepting the proposed modification for film grain synthesis.
+It is recommended to adopt the film grain software into VTM, and also to incorporate film grain synthesis process into either VSEI or a technical report.

 Thanks to Dolby and Tencent for xchecking our proposal.

 Patent rights declaration(s)